Transportation Transition to IATF 16949:2016

 Coupled with applicable customer-specific requirements, this new international standard outlines the quality management system requirements for organizations working in automotive production, service and/or accessory parts of the automotive industry.

-As highlighted by the IATF, the goal of this new international standard is the development of a quality management system that:
+As highlighted by the IATF, the goal of the updated international standard is the development of a quality management system that:

 - Provides for continual improvement

 - Emphasizes defect prevention

 - Includes specific requirements and tools for the automotive industry

 - Promotes the reduction of variation and waste in the supply chain

 Key changes to the IATF 16949 standard include: